‘Playboy’ Model Lindsey Pelas Busts Out Of Body-Hugging Top, Showing Off Ample Cleavage

 And Pelas is truly a pro at giving her fans the stunning shots they love.
 Just yesterday, the curvaceous model took to Instagram to show off her voluptuous frame by wearing a skintight sundress that left little to the imagination.
 The olive-colored number clung to the Esquire model’s body and she opted to leave the undergarments at home, giving a glimpse of her most delicate assets.

-For that shot, Pelas wore her hair — which she recently cut to a shoulder-length, long bob, in big — bouncy waves.
+For that shot, Pelas wore her hair — which she recently cut to a shoulder-length bob — in big, bouncy waves.
 She upped the glam-factor a bit with her makeup and chose heavy sweeps of blush as well as dramatic flicks of mascara to rev up the stunning attire.
 Pelas accessorized with a delicate bangle in silver, and a pair of dainty earrings.

 As always, fans of Pelas will be keeping a watchful eye on her social media platforms to see what the gorgeous model will get herself in to next.